realmofuz/text_effects/README.md

 ## Currently supported effects:
 - `rgb(255, 242, 242)`: Wave - moves each character up and down on a sine wave.
 - `rgb(242, 255, 242)`: Shake - moves each character randomly using a noise function.
-- `rgb(242, 242, 255)`: Rainbow/Gradient - if the text color is grayscale, color each character with a moving rainbow. otherwise, color each character with a moving gradient between that color and white (with a cubic easing, making the white section smaller, like a shine moving across the text)
+- `rgb(242, 242, 255)`: Rainbow/Gradient - if the text color is grayscale, color each character with a shifting rainbow multiplied by that color. otherwise, create a white "shine" gradient that moves across the text.
 - `rgb(242, 255, 255)`: Two-color - move the shadow where the text normally is. if the pixel has full opacity, it is rendered on the foreground. otherwise, it is rendered on the shadow. by changing both the text and shadow colors, two colors can be used at the same time.

 ## Included implementation fonts: